MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Properties.md

 ## Member-access enumeration

-Starting in PowerShell 3.0, when you use the member-access operator (`.`) to access a property that does not exist on a list collection, PowerShell automatically enumerates the items in the collection and returns the value of the property on each item.
+Starting in PowerShell 3.0, when you use the member-access operator (`.`) to access a property that doesn't exist on a list collection, PowerShell automatically enumerates the items in the collection and returns the value of the property on each item.
 For more information, see [about_Member-Access_Enumeration](about_Member-Access_Enumeration.md).